secoda/on-premise/terraform/aws/README.md

 - OneLogin
 - SAML2.0

-## Slack Bot

-Please ask us to add your organization’s callback URL to the Secoda Slack app.

 ## Troubleshooting (Common Errors)

 `MalformedPolicyDocumentException: Policy contains a statement with one or more invalid service principals`: please try using a different AWS administrator account, or create a new one with a different name.